Epiphqny/CondInst/README.md

 # CondInst
-This repository is an unofficial pytorch implementation of [Conditional Convolutions for Instance Segmentation](https://arxiv.org/abs/2003.05664)
+This repository is an unofficial pytorch implementation of [Conditional Convolutions for Instance Segmentation](https://arxiv.org/abs/2003.05664).
+The model with ResNet-101 backbone achieves 35.1 mAP on COCO val2017 set.

 ## Install
 The code is based on [detectron2](https://github.com/facebookresearch/detectron2).
 Please check [Install.md](https://github.com/facebookresearch/detectron2/blob/master/INSTALL.md) for installation instructions.